peteroupc/peteroupc.github.io/random.md

 They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.

-An unpredictable-random implementation ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
+An cryptographic-random implementation ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
 Sources that are reasonably fast for most applications (for instance, by producing very many random bits per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and benefit from reseeding as explained later.

 <a id=Quality></a>
 ### Quality

-An unpredictable-random implementation generates uniformly distributed random bits such that it would be at least cost-prohibitive for an outside party to guess either prior or future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
+An cryptographic-random implementation generates uniformly distributed random bits such that it would be at least cost-prohibitive for an outside party to guess either prior or future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; for example, see "Seeding and Reseeding".)

 <a id=Seeding_and_Reseeding></a>
 ### Seeding and Reseeding

-If an unpredictable-random implementation uses a PRNG, the following requirements apply.
+If a cryptographic-random implementation uses a PRNG, the following requirements apply.

 The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.

-Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with an _unpredictable seed_, defined as follows.
+Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
 - must consist of data which meets the quality requirement described earlier, which does not contain, in whole or in part, the PRNG's own output, and which ultimately derives from one or more nondeterministic sources (such data may be mixed with other arbitrary data as long as the result is no less cost-prohibitive to predict), and
 - must be at least the same size as the PRNG's _state length_.

-The RNG should be reseeded, using a newly generated _unpredictable seed_, to help ensure the unguessability of the output.
+The RNG should be reseeded, using a newly generated seed as described earlier, to help ensure the unguessability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding, and should do so as often as feasible (whenever doing so would not slow down applications undesirably).

 <a id=Examples></a>
 ### Examples

-Examples of unpredictable-random implementations include the following:
+Examples of cryptographic-random implementations include the following:
 - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `BCryptGenRandom` method in recent versions of Windows.
 (An independent analysis, published in 2007, showed flaws in an earlier version of `CryptGenRandom`.)